jembi/JeMPI/documentation/architecture.md

 **Description:** A microservice that will interact with Dgraph database to do the matching of the patients.
 It will get the candidates that have a similarity to the patient, and then:

-- For async flow:\
 If the score of the candidate is superior than a _**threshold**_, it will link the patient to a master record.

 Else, it will create a new patient with a new golden ID and if the score is between a certain range (probable match), the Linker will send a notification to the admin to check the probable match.